scala/docs.scala-lang/tutorials/tour/basics.md

 In this page, we will cover basics of Scala.

-## Running Scala on Browser
+## Trying Scala in the Browser

-You can run Scala on browser by using [ScalaFiddle](https://scalafiddle.io).
+You can run Scala in your browser by using [ScalaFiddle](https://scalafiddle.io).

 1. Go to https://scalafiddle.io.
 2. Copy and paste `println("Hello, world!")` to the left pane.
 3. Hit "Run" button and see it prints "Hello, world!" on the right pane.

-It is a perfect way for anybody to experiment a piece of Scala code anywhere, anytime!
+It is a perfect way for anybody to experiment with a piece of Scala code anywhere, anytime!

 ## Variables